'You Look Perfect:' Princess Eugenie Of York Marries In Another Royal Wedding

 The royal wedding comes nearly five months after the nuptials of Prince Harry and American actress Meghan Markle drew more than 100,000 spectators to Windsor (and about 50 million viewers in the United States and Britain).

-For all the pomp, circumstance and media hype of British royal weddings, this royal wedding between Eugenie and Brooksbank was simultaneously a smaller-scale yet still-high-wattage affair.
+For all the pomp, circumstance and media hype of British royal weddings, the ceremony for Eugenie and Brooksbank was simultaneously a smaller-scale yet still-high-wattage affair.
 Guests in attendance included American actresses Demi Moore and Liv Tyler, and models such as Kate Moss, Naomi Campbell and Cara Delevingne.

 The bride, 28, stunned in a low-backed gown by British-based designer Peter Pilotto and Christopher De Vos — cut to show the scar from scoliosis surgery she had as a child — and a diamond-and-emerald tiara loaned by the queen.